nouwatinjacob/slate/source/index.html.md

 ###Response codes when error occurs on delete a meal
 HTTP Status Code | Message
 -------------- | --------------
-400 | Provide valid meal id / You have no access to edit this meal / Error processing request
+400 | Provide valid meal id
+403 | You have no access to edit this meal
+404 | Meal not found
+500 | Error processing request

 > Response: